-Take the Scenic Route and Discover Col du Sanetsch in Switzerland
+Take the Scenic Route and Discover Sanetsch Pass in Switzerland

 Col du Sanetsch is a high mountain pass at an elevation of 2.250m (7,381ft) above the sea level, located in the canton of Valais, in Switzerland.